Jean-MarcHarvengt/MCUME/README.md

   - Improved compatibility (still no AGA support!)
 - Doom:
   - Full speed without sound
+- Vic20:
+  - Initial Audio
+  - Compatibility issues (dont expect to run mario and other demos!)
+- Apple2:
+  - No Audio
+  - Compatibility issues

 # Running
 - ESP32 only: Select the emulator from the app selector screen and press FIRE (wait a bit that the SD get mounted)